The Energy Sharing Timescale in an Analytic Framework for Common Envelope Hydrodynamics: Application

 \subsection{Stellar Profiles}

 In general, we base our model of orbital infall, binding energy, and energy redistribution on the properties of the stellar envelope of the primary star.
-In order to model representative envelope structures, we use a replicated setup of {\tt MESA} v7503 \citep{Paxton2011,Paxton2013,Paxton2015} containing the inlists and settings of the MIST package \citep{Choi2016,Dotter2016} for primaries with $Z=Z_\odot$ (appropriate for modeling galactic CE events) and, due to limitations in MIST at low metallicity and high mass, {\tt MESA} v10398 \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018} for primaries with $Z=1/50Z_\odot$ (appropriate for modeling Population III binaries, i.e. progenitors of binary gravitational wave sources).
+In order to model representative envelope structures, we use a replicated setup of {\tt MESA} v7503 \citep{Paxton2011,Paxton2013,Paxton2015} containing the inlists and settings of the MIST package \citep{Choi2016,Dotter2016} for primaries with $Z=Z_\odot$ (appropriate for modeling galactic CE events) and, due to limitations in MIST at low metallicity and high mass, {\tt MESA} v10398 \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018} for primaries with $Z=1/50Z_\odot$ (appropriate for modeling Population III binaries, i.e. progenitors of binary gravitational wave sources)\footnote{The inlists, source files, outputs, and analysis code necessary to reproduce the models and figures in this work are available on Zenodo: \dataset[doi:10.5281/zenodo.14284113]{https://doi.org/10.5281/zenodo.14284113}}.

 In what follows, we examine three model systems.
 The selected binary combinations represent possible progenitors of the following types, described in terms of secondary-to-primary mass ratio, $q=M_2/M_1$: \begin{itemize} \item a massive-star merger progenitor, comprised of a $17.8 M_\odot$, $9.5 R_\odot$ primary near TAMS of solar metallicity with secondary $q=0.1$, \item a binary neutron star (BNS) progenitor, comprised of a $12.5 M_\odot$ ($M_\mathrm{core}=4.8 M_\odot$), $\approx 800 R_\odot$ primary of solar metallicity with secondary $q=0.15$, and \item a binary black hole\footnote{Though there is some evidence to suggest that CE events in high mass binaries contribute to BBH formation \citep[e.g.][]{2017ApJ...845..173M,2021ApJ...910..152Z}, the stability of mass transfer in BBH progenitor systems and its relationship to CE episodes has been called into question \citep{2021ApJ...922..110G}; we include such a system here to gain insight into how CE inspiral would proceed, should it occur, while remaining agnostic as to whether such systems undergo CE events.} (BBH) progenitor, comprised of an $80 M_\odot$ ($M_\mathrm{core}=42.6 M_\odot$), $\approx 1200 R_\odot$ primary of metallicity $1/50 Z_\odot$ with secondary $q=0.4$. \end{itemize} The merger and BNS profiles match the initial conditions for 3D hydrodynamical CE simulations from \citet{Tenley} and \citet{Jamie}, respectively, in order to provide a direct comparison which we discuss in Section \ref{subsec:FLASH}.